Evaluation Methods for Safe Inclusive Schools Intensive Course

 - Masters or PhD-level student in the fields of education, child protection, public health or other social sciences

-This will be a one-week summer school course held from 27-31 August 2018 in Edinburgh, Scotland including 20 contact hours of coursework and one optional formal assessment (an evaluation plan of 5,000 words).
+This will be a one-week, intensive course held from 26 - 30 November, 2018 in Edinburgh, Scotland including 20 contact hours of coursework and one optional formal assessment (an evaluation plan of 5,000 words).
 The course will include 4 half-days and one full-day (Wednesday) of lecture and small group work.

 At the end of the course, you will receive a certificate of completion and a compendium of course materials.